 They are looking for people with a diagnosis of Multiple Sclerosis based in the UK, who do not have a rapidly progressing disease or any reason why they should not take a probiotic.

-To sign up or find out more about the trial, email: a.carter@shu.ac.uk.
+To sign up or find out more about the trial, email: [email protected].
 Find out more about Symprove here.